codeschool-projects/HTMLPortfolioProject/README.md

 ### Contact Copy

 Inside the `.contact` element, create a `h3` tag inviting the user to contact you (ie. "contact me", or "drop me a line").
-Also add a paragraph tag describing how people can contact you.
+Also, add a paragraph tag describing how people can contact you.
 MENU

 ### Contact Link